stacks-network/docs/concepts/sbtc/key-concepts.md

 ## sBTC Signer

-In sBTC-v1, the sBTC Bootstrap Signer Set is an entity separate from the Stacks Nakamoto signer. sBTC signer responsibilities include:
+In sBTC-v1, the sBTC Signer Set is an entity separate from the Stacks Nakamoto signer. sBTC signer responsibilities include:

 - Signing sBTC operations
 - Communicating with contracts on the Stacks chain